tararosenthal/encryptionDecryption/README.md

   - specifies file to read data from for encryption/decryption
 - -out .txt or .doc file path
   - specifies file to write encrypted/decrypted data to
-- -alg shift or unicode
+- -alg "shift" or "unicode"
   - specifies algorithm for encrypting/decrypting data

 ### Encryption and decryption is not true encryption but rather encoding according to key value and algorithm type provided by user.